kezumah/distributed-text-editor/README.md

 ![Server](server1.png)
 * This is the first client, it shows all the messages sent by other by other clients.
 ![Client1](client1.png)
-* This is the second client, it is similar to clinet 1.
+* This is the second client, it is similar to client 1.
 ![Client2](client2.png)
 * Last one is the third client.
 ![Client3](client3.png)